cwgoes/pluranimity.org/_posts/2019-06-01-comparative-advantages-distributed-ledgers.md

 *Public commons* are platforms which create economic surplus by connecting buyers and sellers & providing a medium through which they can transact, where the platform operator, if distinct from the userbase, is not manufacturing the product or providing the service.
 The US dollar (value), Airbnb (housing), Uber (transportation), Ebay (goods), Github (code, bug reports), Microsoft Windows (desktop applications), and search engines (information) are all public commons to varying degrees.
 Public commons tend to possess strong network effects, since the utility provided to any particular user is proportional to the number of other users, and thus they often result in natural monopolies, especially in the absence of prior open standards for product representation (present in the case of websites, for example, but not in the case of transportation or housing).

-Perhaps the most successful (by both user count and economic utility) — and most decentralised — existing such commons is the English language, a medium for the exchange of information.
+Perhaps the most successful (by both user count and economic utility) and most decentralised existing such commons is the English language, a medium for the exchange of information.
 Languages as commons have several convenient properties: the size of their state does not scale linearly with the number of users, approximate agreement on most of the present state is sufficient for usage (as any natural language contains many different possible encodings of the same semantics), and our mental facilities and social institutions are well-adapted to track their states and provide the high-throughput gossip required for loosely coordinated state changes.

 #### Why

 Why are public commons valuable, and what are their challenges?

 - Public commons provide an enormous amount of utility.
 Seven of the ten largest global firms by market capitalisation operate commons of sorts<sup>[9](#9)</sup>, and they capture but a small fraction (although perhaps a larger fraction than necessary) of the created utility.
 The English language provides far more utility than all of them combined, but — and partially because (imagine if the English vocabulary were owned by a company) — it captures none of it.
 - Control of commons by companies often tends to be sub-optimal, since the profit motive of the company (generally enshrined in law) is not necessarily aligned with the best interests of the commons' userbase.
-Especially once they attain a dominant agglomeration effect, companies may find it more profitable to extract rent far in excess of their costs, deprive users of alternative interfaces and algorithms through the use of proprietary standards and siloed data, deplatform users instead of respecting a notion of minority rights, and optimise content & information for attention and behavioural surplus capture even when it is clearly against the best interest of the user<sup>[10](#10)</sup>.
+Especially once they attain a dominant agglomeration effect, companies may find it more profitable to extract rent far in excess of their costs, deprive users of alternative interfaces and algorithms through the use of proprietary standards and siloed data, deplatform users instead of respecting a notion of minority rights, and optimise content & information for attention and behavioural surplus capture even when it is clearly against the best interest of their userbase<sup>[10](#10)</sup>.
-- The immense possible utility seems to justify incentivizing the creation of commons by allowing a capture by the creators of some fraction of the future value, but preferably in a way where the creators can credibly commit to a particular rule-set which curtails their power as an operator of the commons.
+- The immense possible utility seems to justify incentivizing the creation of commons by allowing a capture by the creators of some fraction of the future value, but preferably in a way where the creators can credibly commit to a particular rule-set which curtails their future power over the commons should the enterprise succeed.
 At the moment, the only way to incentivize creation is for firms to own the commons and control all of the rules, which frequently leads to incentive misalignment.

 #### Comparative advantage

 Why might distributed ledger technology help, and what role would it serve?

-- Distributed ledger technology can serve as the backbone of a decentralised commons, enforcing the rule-set (accepting user input, matching counterparties, settling payment, operating rating algorithms, etc.) by encoding the actors, rules, and incentives in the state machine.
+- Distributed ledger technology can serve as the backend of a decentralised commons, enforcing the rule-set (accepting user input, matching counterparties, settling payment, operating rating algorithms, etc.) by encoding the actors, rules, and incentives in the state machine.
 - Creators of a decentralised commons can capture a portion of the future economic value by assigning themselves a fraction of future revenue or an apportionment of a network-associated token, but credibly commit not to extract rent or arbitrarily alter the rules against users' interest once the platform becomes dominant (as noted by Tyler Cowen<sup>[11](#11)</sup>).
-- Decentralised commons can facilitate scalable permissionless innovation and interoperation with other services and interfaces since interactions with the system are not bottlenecked by trusted organisational relationships.
+- Decentralised commons can facilitate scalable permissionless innovation and interoperation with other services and interfaces to a degree which privately operated commons cannot since interactions with the system are not bottlenecked by trusted organisational relationships.
 - Distributed ledgers, by construction, cannot own and control access to data in the same sense as Google or Facebook, so the cost of exit (were the decentralised commons to ramp up fees, say) and correspondingly the degree of possible rent extraction is lower.
 - Commons operated on distributed ledgers are likely to be more resilient to legal & geopolitical adversaries, since they must be constructed to function on open networks, build cryptographic authentication & Sybil resistance into their design, and do not require specialised hardware or expertise to operate.